skip to main content

 How well did your TV provider services compare with the ideal cable service?

-Yeah, yeah, we know, “ideal cable service” sounds pretty abstract.
+Yeah, I know, “ideal cable service” is a pretty abstract concept.
 But everybody has to have some idea about what would make a service provider ideal for them.
 Let’s see if customers feel like they’re getting what they expected.

 How well did your TV provider services compare with the ideal cable service?